 How to compare energy suppliers effectively

-Price comparison websites are invaluable tools for comparing energy deals.
+Price comparison websites are invaluable tools you can use to compare electricity and gas suppliers.
 Start by entering your postcode and energy usage details.
 The website will then present a range of options, helping you find the best deal based on your consumption patterns and preferences.

 Reading and understanding energy tariffs